 4. Use Moving Checklists On Your Office Move

 Creating a series of checklists can make the process of moving your office a little easier.
 Make a list of each task that needs to be completed and include any underlying tasks that lead up to them.
 Designate individuals who are responsible for completing those tasks and monitor their progress.

 5. Hire the Right Office Movers For The Job

-Office moves are difficult, and companies who think they can do it on their own often encounter more downtime and increased costs.
+Office moves are complicated, and companies who think they can do it on their own can encounter more downtime and increased costs.
 Rather than tackle an office move solo, hire a professional office mover to handle the relocation for you.
 The right office movers can take the hassle out of office relocation, but only if you hire a reputable company.
 Look for office movers who:

 - Have the proper licensing and insurance

 - Use screened permanent employees who are well-trained and free of criminal backgrounds